 This list is not exhaustive and what you need to look at depends on the particular circumstances.

-The GDPR specifically says that further processing for the following purposes should be considered to be compatible lawful processing operations:
+The UK GDPR specifically says that further processing for the following purposes should be considered to be compatible lawful processing operations:

 - archiving purposes in the public interest;

 - statistical purposes.

 There is a link here to the ‘purpose limitation’ principle in Article 5, which states that “personal data shall be collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes”.